 - Creating a Transformational System or Package Offering

 Engagement occurs when an ideal client trusts the consultant enough and desires help resulting in the client asking for assistance.
 The consultant starts by understanding the opportunity and the ideal client’s definition of success, developing an approach based on the consultant’s service offering, determining a fee for services, and finally providing an offer, a winning proposal that leads to a signed contract.
 Engagement is the culmination of all a consultant’s hard work building awareness and relationships around their focus.
+Think of Engagement as sales for consultants.

 Engagement consists of: